noBGP Architecture:

 End-to-End Encryption

-All traffic is encrypted from bridge to bridge:
+All traffic is encrypted from agent to agent:

 Centralized Control, Local Enforcement